Micah 6:8 (NIV)

 - Thursday: 1-3 p.m.

-*To receive a food bag, enter the church through the side doors near the covered drop off area and come into the church office.
-Because of the overwhelming need, we offer one bag of food every three months per family.
+*To receive a food bag, drive through or walk up under the covered drop off area.
+Because of the overwhelming need, we offer one bag of food every month per family.

 First Christian has had a ministry to the hungry for over a quarter of a century in many different forms.
 Currently, with help from Feeding America Kentucky’s Heartland and volunteers and donors from FCC, we give away an average of 90 bags of food a month.